 Generally, two types of contributions can be made to a 401(k) plan: pretax and Roth.
 Roth contributions have only been allowed starting in 2006, and the 401(k) plan sponsor decides whether to add the feature to the plan.

 In a pretax (or traditional) 401(k) plan account, taxes are deferred on an employee’s contributions; that is, the contribution is taken out of an employee’s paycheck before taxes and is only taxed when it is withdrawn from the 401(k) plan account, usually during retirement.
 Because contributions are tax-deferred, they lower an employee’s taxable income in the year of the contribution.
-For example, if an employee contributes $3,000 to a 401(k) plan in 2015, the employee is taxed on his or her income for that year minus $3,000, because the employer took out the $3,000 before taxes.
+For example, if an employee contributes $3,000 to a 401(k) plan in any given year, the employee is taxed on his or her income for that year minus $3,000, because the employer took out the $3,000 before taxes.
 Investment returns in a traditional 401(k) plan account, such as dividends or interest, are not taxed as they are reinvested in the account.
 When the retirement investors take withdrawals from the account, the amounts withdrawn are included in taxable income.
 Early withdrawals—before age 59½—generally also are subject to a 10 percent tax penalty.

 For a Roth 401(k) plan account, the tax treatment is different.
 The employee’s contribution to a Roth 401(k) plan account is counted as taxable income in the year the contribution is made.
 Contributions and investment returns are then withdrawn tax-free in retirement, as long as the participant is 59½ years old and has had the Roth 401(k) plan for at least five years.
 Withdrawals of investment returns not meeting these criteria are subject to income tax and possibly a 10 percent tax penalty.